usmanert/oracle-suite/cmd/gofer/README.md

       the `params` field:
         - `minimumSuccessfulSources` - minimum number of successfully retrieved sources to consider calculated median price as reliable.
+        - `postPriceHook` - In some cases a check should be done after the median price has been obtained.
+E.g. in the case of `rETH`, a circuit breaker value is checked against the obtained median, and if the deviation is high enough, a price error will be set.

 ### Origins configuration